continuedev/continue/docs/docs/customization/context-providers.md

 ## Building Your Own Context Provider

-> Currently custom context providers are only supported in VS Code, but are coming soon to JetBrains IDEs.

 ### Introductory Example

 To write your own context provider, you just have to implement the `CustomContextProvider`